Contribution Guide

 A pull request for releasing a new version should be created, which along with the functional changes should also include at least:

-• A change in the version number in both setup.py and pagerduty.py, to a new version that follows Semantic Versioning.
+• A change in the version number in pyproject.toml to a new version that follows Semantic Versioning.

 After rebuilding the documentation, it can then be viewed by opening the file docs/index.html in a web browser.
-Including rebuilt documentation helps reviewers by not requiring them to have the documentation-building tools installed.
+Including rebuilt documentation avoids the need for a follow-up pull request with a doc rebuild, but also helps reviewers by not requiring them to have the documentation-building tools.

 Once the pull request is approved, merge.
-Then (locally) checkout main and tag:
+Then (locally) checkout main and tag, with the format v{version}, i.e. v6.1.0, and push the tag i.e. with git push --tags.

 Publishing

 Once the changes are merged and tagged, make sure your local repository clone has the main branch checked out at the latest available commit, and the local file tree is clean (has no uncommitted changes).
-Then run:
+Then, set the publish token environment variable as described above and run:

 make publish

-Finally, create a new release, and fill in some details:
+Finally, create a new release, and select the latest tag. details:

 • Select “Choose a tag” and select the new latest tag.